n8peace/Banana-Clock/docs/troubleshooting.md

 ---

-*This troubleshooting guide covers the most common issues encountered during DayStart development and deployment.
+*This troubleshooting guide covers the most common issues encountered during Banana Clock development and deployment.
 For specific setup instructions, see [supabase-setup.md](supabase-setup.md).*